Nipsey Hussle: Murder

-On March 31, 2019, Hussle was shot at least 10 times in the parking lot of his store, Marathon Clothing, in South Central Los Angeles at 3:18 p.m.
+On March 31, 2019, at 3:18 p.m, Hussle was shot at least 10 times in the parking lot of his store, Marathon Clothing, in Park Mesa Heights, Los Angeles.
 The perpetrator also kicked Hussle in the head.
 Two others were wounded in the shooting.

 All three victims were transported to a hospital, where Hussle was pronounced dead at 3:55 p.m.
 He was 33 years old.
 Police identified then-29-year-old Eric Ronald Holder Jr. as the suspect.
 Investigators believed Holder was known to the rapper and that the shooting was possibly motivated by a personal matter.
-On April 2, 2019, Holder was arrested by the Los Angeles Police Department and was being held in solitary confinement.
+On April 2, 2019, Holder was arrested by the Los Angeles Police Department and was held in solitary confinement.

 On May 9, a grand jury indicted Holder on one count of murder, two counts each of attempted murder and assault with a firearm, and one count of possession of a firearm by a felon.
 After several postponements, the trial began in mid-June 2022.
 Los Angeles County Deputy District Attorney John McKinney served as the case's prosecutor, while Aaron Jansen served as head of the defense.
 Holder's attorneys argued that he did not intend to kill Hussle but had acted in the heat of the moment.
 McKinney argued, "He thought about it and he did it.
 That's all premeditated means.
 It doesn't mean he planned it for weeks".
 Testimony at the trial established that, immediately before Holder shot Hussle, the two men argued over a rumor that Holder had cooperated with law enforcement in an unrelated matter.
 On July 6, 2022, Holder was found guilty of first-degree murder and two counts of attempted voluntary manslaughter relating to injuries he caused to bystanders.
-On February 22, 2023, Superior Court Judge H. Clay Jack sentenced Holder to 60 years in prison.
+On February 22, 2023, Superior Court Judge H. Clay Jacke II sentenced Holder to 60 years in prison.

 Hussle's brother, Samiel Asghedom, was appointed the permanent administrator of his estate.